stakater/stakater-docs/docs/content/sre/gitops/environments.md

 ### 2. Other Environments

 Other than CI/CD environment there are applications environments like *qa,staging,pre-prod,prod etc*.
-Application promotion in other environments is done manually by creating a PR to the gitops repo which includes the:
+Application promotion in other environments is done manually by creating a PR to the GitOps repo which includes the:

 - bumping of the chart version and
 - bumping image version in helm values